hashicorp-dev-advocates/workshop-spring-vault/instruqt/07-dynamic-secrets-add-database-configuration/assignment.md

 ```
 </details>

-Rotating the root database username and password
+Rotate the root database username and password
 ===

 Once you pass the root database username and password in Vault,